Filler

 • Securing The Knob.
 Some swords have a handle with a knob on the end that can be twisted to adjust the balance.
 For this kind of sword, you can use rubber O rings (purchased in the plumbing supply section of the hardware store) as a washer to ensure a secure fit on the threads.

 • Don't Slip!
 Keep an inexpensive votive candle in your dance supplies.
 Before going on stage with your sword, rub the candle back and forth across the part of the sword's edge that will rest on your head.
-This will make the sword stay in place while you're dancing.
+This will help the sword stay in place while you're dancing.

 • Don't Slip!
 Spritz a little hair spray onto the top of your head where the sword will rest before you begin your performance.
 This will make your hair a little sticky and help the sword stay in place while you're dancing.